Daniel-Liu-c0deb0t/Adversarial-point-perturbations-on-3D-objects/README.md

 # Setup
 Initially, part of the code for training/testing neural networks was designed to be ran on a server with GPUs, and the other part for visualizing results was supposed to be ran on a personal computer.
 The setup instructions below are for running both parts on the same computer.
 This means that some installation decisions may be kind of weird.

-This is the directory structure of the project:
+This is the final directory structure of the project:
 ```
 - /
   - pointnet/